-This document provides interim guidance for preventing the likelihood of communal transmission of the COVID-19 virus and other communicable diseases at Selkirk Lodge.
-This document has been created to align with Public Health orders, direction and safety protocols mandated by the Provincial Health Office (PHO) and regional health authorities.
+This document provides interim guidance for preventing the likelihood of communal transmission of the COVID-19 virus at Selkirk Lodge during the current crisis.
+This document has been created to align with COVID-19 orders, direction and safety protocols mandated by the Provincial Health Office (PHO) and regional health authorities.